objectionary/lints/src/main/resources/org/eolang/motives/critical/atom-with-data.md

 # Atom with data

-Each atom in [XMIR], must not have the text data inside.
+In [XMIR], atoms must not contain text data.

 Incorrect: